v3rse/site/source/_posts/oss-step1-git-mastery.md

 Switched to branch 'master'
 {% endcodeblock %}

-To save your commits you can create a new branch for them.
+To save your commits you can create a new branch for them in effect putting them into a 'container'.

 __I don't like the way the project looks now.
 How do I undo the changes?__